GallagherSecurity/cc-rest-docs/training/README.md

 First see [auth certificates](#authentication-and-encryption-certificates) for what certificates are and what the difference is between server certificates and client certificates.
-This section deals with the client certificate check that happens if you left ‘Do not require pinned client certificates’ unchecked in Server Properties.
+This section deals with the client certificate check that happens if you left 'Do not require pinned client certificates' unchecked in Server Properties.

 The process in [the request process](#the-request-process) shows that if you have not disabled client certificate checking, the server does it after extracting the API key.
-If the server does not have the client’s certificate pinned to the REST Client item with that API key, it will reject the request and raise an alarm:
+If the server does not have the client's certificate pinned to the REST Client item with that API key, it will reject the request and raise an alarm:

     A REST connection was attempted with an invalid client certificate